better-internet/radworks-docs/docs/governance/obtain-rad.md

 ---
 id: obtain-rad
-title: Obtain RAD tokens
+title: Obtain $RAD Tokens
 ---

-RAD is the native governance token for Radicle, making it the first open-source, community-led, and self-sustaining network for software collaboration.
-Read more about RAD in our [introductory blog post](https://radicle.mirror.xyz/CgcHpSXUlPvwMVaUVVaJ7r8bIJI2BOKOytaI9-nO9oY).
+$RAD is the native governance token for Radicle, making it the first open-source, community-led, and self-sustaining network for software collaboration.
+Read more about $RAD in our [introductory blog post](https://radicle.mirror.xyz/CgcHpSXUlPvwMVaUVVaJ7r8bIJI2BOKOytaI9-nO9oY).

-You can obtain RAD from a number of sources, including but not limited to the following places.
+You can obtain $RAD from a number of sources, including but not limited to the following places.
 None of these sources are endorsed by the Radicle Foundation, Treasury, or DAO.

 ## Distributed exchanges